When you love someone, you want to know them deeply. You want to know their heart and admire all the good you find in them.

 A Heart that Serves

 Mary’s Immaculate Heart does not carry a trophy, but a towel (John 13:1-17).
 She echoes the humility of her Son, who came not to be served but to serve.
 After the Annunciation, Mary’s haste to serve Elizabeth was like a wind at her back, propelling her out to care for the needs of her cousin.
 Her Immaculate Heart is selfless and impels her to be a gift of self to God and others.
 St. John Paul II taught in his Letter to Families that “Every man and every woman fully realizes himself or herself through the sincere gift of self.”
-Mary lived as a gift of self to her son and others and invites us to do the same.
+Mary lived as a gift of self to her son and others, and invites us to do the same.

 There can be a temptation, even in service, to put ourselves first.
 St. Jose Maria Escriva said, “what a pity if in the end you had carried out your apostolate and not God’s!”
 I think one of the reasons it can be hard to get to know Mary is because she doesn’t say much in the Gospels.
 Reflecting on this, I realized that it was because Mary is not about herself.
 Her life was a gift of self, poured out for others.
-She didn’t have her own mission or plan, except to be a mother (which is huge but not centered on her).
+She didn’t have her own mission or plan, except to be a mother (which is huge, but not centered on her).
 She was simply THERE where God wanted her, serving and loving whoever God asked her to.
-Mary’s humility made her life something poured out for others, not for her own projects.
-Breathtaking humility, from the only perfect human being born of man and woman.
+Mary’s humility made her life something poured out for others, not for her own projects and goals.
+Breathtaking humility, from the only sinless human being born of man and woman.

-Mary’s Immaculate Heart teaches me to put myself aside and to love.
+Mary’s Immaculate Heart teaches me to put myself aside, and to love.
 She leads me to give myself 24/7 for Christ and for others with joy and humility, living my mission as a servant.